Instructional Photo Tours and Workshops

-Transportation: We will carpool but the first 6 of the 8 Participants will be able to ride in a comfortable passenger van.
+Transportation: We provide transportation.
+Participants will be able to ride in a comfortable passenger van.
 Many tours have multiple cars following each other.
 This is a problem since some of the best photo opportunities have only room for 3 or 4 cars.
 This forces the tours to skip some of the best locations.
 For wildlife photography if there is a bear on the side of the road it can sometimes be difficult to get a parking spot never mind with several cars.

 Payment can be made by check to Slonina Photography.
 We also accept Visa, MasterCard, Discover and American Express.
 If you prefer to use credit card you can call our office at (508) 736-1167 or use the shopping carts on our website.